-Strong Good Satisfactory Weak Asset characteristics Configuration, size, design and maintenance (ie age, size for a plane) compared to other assets on the same market.
-Strong advantage in design and maintenance.
-Configuration is standard such that the object meets a liquid market. such that the object meets life.
-Configuration is very specific; the market for Resale value.
-Current resale value is well above debt value. a liquid market.
-Resale value is moderately above debt value. for the object.
+Strong Good Satisfactory Weak Asset characteristics Configuration, size, design and maintenance (ie age, size for a plane) compared to other assets on the Strong advantage in design and maintenance.
+Configuration is standard such that the object meets Above average design and maintenance.
+Standard configuration, maybe with very limited exceptions - Average design and maintenance.
+Configuration is somewhat specific, and thus might Below average design and maintenance.
+Asset is near the end of its economic life.
+Configuration is very ame market. a liquid market. such that the object meets a liquid market. cause a narrower market for the object. specific; the market for the object is very narrow.
+Resale value.
+Current resale value is well above debt value.
+Resale value is moderately above debt value.
 Resale value is slightly above debt value.
 Resale value is below debt value.
-Sensitivity of the asset value and liquidity to economic cycles.
-Asset value and liquidity are relatively insensitive to economic cycles.
-Asset value and liquidity are sensitive to economic cycles.
-Asset value and liquidity are quite sensitive to economic cycles.
-Asset value and liquidity are highly sensitive to economic cycles.
-Strength of sponsor Operator's financial strength, track record in managing the asset type and capability to remarket asset when it comes off- lease Excellent track record and strong remarketing capability.
-Satisfactory track record and remarketing capability.
-Weak or short track record and uncertain remarketing capability.
-No or unknown track record and inability to remarket the asset.
-Sponsors' track record and financial strength.
-Sponsors with excellent track record and high financial standing.
+Sensitivity of the asset value and liquidity to Asset value and liquidity are relatively insensitive Asset value and liquidity are sensitive to economic Asset value and liquidity are quite sensitive to Asset value and liquidity are highly sensitive to economic cycles. to economic cycles. cycles. economic cycles. economic cycles. trength of sponsor , Operator's financial Excellent track record and Satisfactory track record Weak or short track No or unknown track strength, track record in managing the asset type and capability to remarket strong remarketing capability. and remarketing capability. record and uncertain remarketing capability. record and inability to remarket the asset. asset when it comes off- ease Sponsors with excellent Coopears with good track Changers with adapted Cooncore with no or Sponsors' track record and Financial strength. track record and high financial standing.
 Sponsors with good track record and good financial standing.
 Sponsors with adequate track record and good financial standing.
 Sponsors with no or questionable track record and/or financial weaknesses.
 Security package Asset control.
 Legal documentation provides the lender effective control (eg a first perfected security interest, or a leasing structure including such security) on the asset, or on the company owning it.
 Legal documentation provides the lender effective control (eg a perfected security interest, or a leasing structure including such security) on the asset, or on the company owning it.
 Legal documentation provides the lender effective control (eg a perfected security interest, or a leasing structure including such security) on the asset, or on the company owning it.
 The contract provides little security to the lender and leaves room to some risk of losing control on the asset.
-Rights and means at the lender's disposal to monitor the location and condition of the asset.
-The lender is able to monitor the location and condition of the asset, at any time and place (regular reports, possibility to lead inspections).
-The lender is able to monitor the location and condition of the asset, almost at any time and place.
-The lender is able to monitor the location and condition of the asset, almost at any time and place.
-The lender's ability to monitor the location and condition of the asset is limited.
-Insurance against damages.
+Rights and means at the The lender is able to The lender is able to The lender is able to The lender's ability to ender's disposal to monitor the location and monitor the location and monitor the location and monitor the location and nonitor the location and condition of the asset, at condition of the asset, condition of the asset, condition of the asset is condition of the asset. any time and place (regular reports, possibility to lead inspections). almost at any time and place. almost at any time and place. limited. nsurance against lamages.
 Strong insurance coverage including collateral damages with top quality insurance companies.
-Satisfactory insurance coverage (not including collateral damages) with good quality insurance companies.
-Fair insurance coverage (not including collateral damages) with acceptable quality insurance companies.
-Weak insurance coverage (not including collateral damages) or with weak quality insurance companies.
+Satisfactory insurance coverage (not including collateral damages) with good quality insurance Fair insurance coverage (not including collateral damages) with acceptable quality insurance Weak insurance coverage (not including collateral damages) or with weak quality insurance